kwaldenphd/sqlite-to-python/README.md

 cursor.close()
 ```

-23. Let's say we wanted to just see a query result and not load it to a new varible.

-24. A modified version of the previous example:
+Let's say we wanted to just see a query result and not load it to a new variable.
+A modified version of the previous example:

 ```Python
 # import sqlite3 module